zdavy/umwelt/README.md

 # Umwelt (The Environment We Live In)

-Umwelt is a simple, extendable web Development environment built ontop of the flexible HTTP handling service [dasBoot](http://www.github.com/zachmokahn/dasBoot).
+Umwelt is a simple, extendable Web Application Framework for Java built ontop of the flexible HTTP handling service [dasBoot](http://www.github.com/zachmokahn/dasBoot).

 ## Quickstart guide